conaticus/boolean/README.md

 <h1>Boolean</h1>

 ## About
-Connaticus is a Discord bot for the Conaticus' [Discord server](https://discord.com/invite/aDAsjZVzaH).
+Connaticus is a Discord bot for the Conaticus' [Discord server](https://discord.gg/conaticus).
 Boolean contains a collection of commands for your server, like a mod mailing system, a custom role menu, etc. Want to see how Boolean was made?
 Watch the development process [here](https://www.youtube.com/watch?v=xq2jR3_msmk)

 ## Setup and configuration guide

-### Requirements for hosting own use of Bot
+### Requirements
 ```
-- MySQL Server
+- Postgres Server
 - Node v16x or above
 ```

+### Installation with Docker
+If you don't have a server, you can use Docker to host the bot.
+You can simply use the `docker-compose up` command to start the bot.

+If you need to update the bot, you can use the `docker-compose down` command to stop the bot, and then use the `docker-compose up --build` command to start it again or make sure to pull down latest changes from git using `git pull origin master` or use the built-in script `scripts/update.sh`.

 ### Installation
 If you have all the requirements for hosting the bot, please follow the next step carefully!